Draft Top: Here's What Happened After Shark Tank

 Draft Top after Shark Tank

 At present, it is unclear if the deal with Daymond John made it past the handshake phase.
 There are no mentions in the press or on social media of a finalized partnership.
-In a 2021 SidsTips podcast interview with Pat Parizo that was filmed after the "Shark Tank" appearance, he was vague about if any deal had been signed with Daymond John.
+In a 2021 SidsTips podcast interview with Pat Parizo that was filmed after the "Shark Tank" appearance, he was vague about whether any deal had been signed with Daymond John.
 While saying that the company had been in touch with John's team, he implied that no money had changed hands.

 Is Draft Top still in business?